OpenLink Personal Assistant VAD Installation, Configuration, and Usage Guide

 DEFINE get:soft "soft"

-SELECT (SAMPLE(?entity) AS ?sample) (COUNT(*) AS ?sampleCount) (?entityType As ?entityTypeID)
+SELECT (SAMPLE(?entity) AS ?sample)

 FROM <https://www.apple.com/shop/buy-ipad/ipad-pro>

-WHERE {?entity a ?entityType.
+WHERE {?entity a ?entityType .
 FILTER (CONTAINS(STR(?entityType),"schema"))}

 GROUP BY ?entityType